the-zoomeee/News-Corner/README.md

 - **Real-Time Updates**: Stay informed with the latest news articles.
 - **Category Browsing**: Explore news by categories.
 - **Responsive Design**: Enjoy a seamless experience across all devices.

-## Usage
-- Open your browser and navigate to `http://localhost:3000`.
-- Browse through the latest news articles.
-- Use the category filter to find news on specific topics.

 ## Demo
 #### Home